 (EXTended Model of Organic Semiconductors) EU-H2020- 646176 collaboration

-of 8 academic partners: the Universities of Bath (A. Walker), Mons (D.
+of academic and industrial partners: the Universities of Bath (A. Walker),

-Beljonne), Bologna, Karlsruher Institute of Technology (W. Wenzel), CEA
+Mons (D. Beljonne), Bologna, Karlsruher Institute of Technology (W. Wenzel),

-Research institutes of Nanosciences et Cryogénie (T. Deutsch) and
+CEA Research institutes of Nanosciences et Cryogénie (T. Deutsch)

 Polymerforschung, Mainz (P. Blom), IMEC (D. Cheyns), Interuniversitair